The following items represent some of The Dog Food Advisor’s most frequently asked questions about diet rotation for dogs.

 Then, when each bag of kibble is empty, we start with a different kibble (usually, but not always, from the same brand).

-Over the long term (twice a year), we gradually switch brands, too.
+Over the long term, we gradually switch brands, too.